brendandixon/thegatherings/doc/Features.md

 ## For Leaders

 - Secure invitations for new Members
-- Easy rollcall and historical reporting
+- Easy roll call and historical reporting
-- Healthcards
+- HealthCards
 - Health survey for group members
 - Calendar with location for notes, topics, special events, meeting days / times, iCal support
 - Delegate authority to Members